IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-financial.md

 ## $PlatformShort$ Advanced Stock Chart

-If you need a stock chart with more features such as composite other series, you can use DataChart component.
+If you need a Financial Chart with more features such as composite other series, you can configure the thickness, outlines, brushes, negative outlines, negative brushes as demonstrated below.

 <!-- TODO copy and combine content (code snippets, description) from these topics:
 	data-chart-type-financial-candlestick-series.md